find answers to our most

 - Leverage equipment and construction techniques from the fossil fuel industry, thereby supporting the transition of this workforce to the clean energy economy.

-Our head office is located in Toronto, Ontario (Canada), with regional offices California (USA) and New South Wales (Australia).
+Our head office is located in Toronto, Ontario (Canada), with regional offices California (USA) and Perth (Australia).

 Long duration energy storage (LDES) is storage that can supply power to the grid for greater than four hours, without requiring any recharge.
 Typical LDES applications are at least 8 hours in duration, which allows for reliable replacement of grid capacity and dealing with much of the intermittency of renewables.
 While commercially available lithium-ion batteries are a good solution for shorter duration applications, low cost technologies are needed for long duration applications that the grid requires.
 Advanced-Compressed Air Energy Storage (A-CAES) can cost-effectively store energy for much longer periods than batteries (6+ hours), has a longer life cycle (50+ years) and lower environmental impact (being both flexibly-sited and emissions free, with a low overall environmental footprint).